River Wear: Geology

 The upland area of Upper Weardale retains a flora that relates, almost uniquely in England, to the end of the last Ice Age, although it almost or entirely lacks the particular rarities that make up the unique "Teesdale Assemblage" of post-glacial plants.
-This may, in part, be due to the Pennine areas of Upper Weardale and Upper Teesdale being the site of the shrinking ice cap.
+This may, in part, be due to the Pennine areas of Upper Weardale and Upper Teesdale being the site of the shrinking ice cap, or to the difference in the surface geology, with none of the 'sugar limestone' outcrops which in Teesdale are the home of many of those plants.
 The glaciation left behind many indications of its presence, including lateral moraines and material from the Lake District and Northumberland, although surprisingly few drumlins.
 After the Ice Age, the Wear valley became thickly forested, however during the Neolithic period and increasingly in the Bronze Age, were largely deforested for agriculture.

 Industrial history

 Much of the River Wear is associated with the history of the Industrial Revolution.
 Its upper end runs through lead mining country, until this gives way to coal seams of the Durham coalfield for the rest of its length.
 As a result of limestone quarrying, lead mining and coal mining, the Wear valley was amongst the first places to see the development of railways.
 The Weardale Railway continues to run occasional services between Stanhope and Wolsingham.

 Mining of lead ore has been known in the area of the headwaters of the Wear since the Roman occupation and continued into the nineteenth century.
-Spoil heaps from the abandoned lead mines can still be seen, and since the last quarter of the twentieth century have been the focus of attention for the recovery of gangue minerals in present mining, such as fluorspar for the smelting of aluminium.
+Spoil heaps from the abandoned lead mines can still be seen, and since the last quarter of the twentieth century have been the focus of attention for the recovery of gangue minerals in present mining, such as fluorite for the smelting of aluminium.
 However, abandoned mines and their spoil heaps continue to contribute to heavy metal mineral pollution of the river and its tributaries.
 This has significance to fishing in times of low flow and infrastructure costs as the River Wear is an important source of drinking water for many of the inhabitants along its course.

-Fluorspar is another mineral sporadically co-present with Weardale Granite and became important in the manufacture of steel from the late 19th century into the 20th century.
-In many cases the steel industries were able to take fluorspar from old excavation heaps.
-Fluorspar explains why iron and steel manufacture flourished in the Wear valley, Consett and Teesside during the nineteenth century.
+Fluorite is another mineral sporadically co-present with Weardale Granite and became important in the manufacture of steel from the late 19th century into the 20th century.
+In many cases the steel industries were able to take fluorite from old excavation heaps.
+Fluorite explains why iron and steel manufacture flourished in the Wear valley, Consett and Teesside during the nineteenth century.
 Overlying are three Carboniferous minerals: limestone, Coal Measures as raw materials for iron and steel manufacture, and sandstone, useful as a refractory material.
-The last remaining flourspar mine closed in 1999 following legislation re water quality.
+The last remaining fluorite mine closed in 1999 following legislation re water quality.
 A mine at Rogerley Quarry, Frosterley, is operated by an American consortium who occasionally work it for specimen minerals.